jteich/darduino/README.md

 In case you want to make changes, then start the container without the `--rm` switch, and execute the `commit` and `push` docker commands.

+## Running under macOS

+(current as of macOS Monterey)
+1. Install XQuartz
+   Get the installation file from https://www.xquartz.org/index.html or install with Brew using  `brew update && brew install xquartz`
+2. Start XQuartz
+3. Go to menu > Preferences > Security
+4. Ensure that "Allow connections from network clients" is selected
+5. Shutdown and restart XQuartz
+At this point, XQuartz should allow connections from the Docker contianer

+## Building the Container

+(only necessary if you want to make changes to the container, otherwise, you can just use the prebuild image)
+1. `docker build -t darduino .`
+If you do this, you will need to update the container name in the run script; in other words, replace `jteich/darduino:latest` with `darduino`

 ### ESP8266 Board Manager usage